Damlien/Workshop-storage-system/README.md

-# Verksted-Lager-system
+# Workshop-storage-system

-Utvikling av lagersystem for studentdrevet elektronikklab
+Development of storage system for student electronic lab